-FERRIC CARBOXY MALTOSE UTILIZATION in Severe
+FERRIC CARBOXY MALTOSE UTILIZATION

-Anaemic Pregnant Women
+in Severe Anaemic Pregnant Women

 Despite impressive socio-economic growth, anaemia is still a major public health concern in Gujarat.
-Maternal mortality and morbidity due to anaemia in pregnant women continues to be cause for concern.
+And even as the state has made significant progress over the last decade in health, maternal mortality and morbidity due to anaemia in pregnant women continues to be cause for concern.